 The flux in the SED file is given in relative f_v units.
+If the keyword nuFnu is present, the flux can be given in relative vf_v units.
 The values are not used to set the continuum brightness, only the shape.
-The brightness is set with the intensity or luminosity command described in the Chapter starting on page 27.
+The brightness is set with the intensity or luminosity command described in the Chapter starting on page 31.